JJamesUWI/ECSE3038_LAB3/README.md

 Our API should also support the maintenance of a simple user profile.

-Your server should be able to perform the actions of a simple HTTP web server.
+Our server should be able to perform the actions of a simple HTTP web server.
 The server should be able to perform actions on a resource such as Create, Read, Update and Delete. **This is to be done with the use of a mongodb database.**

-You server should be designed to host at least 7 specific HTTP routes.
+Our server should be designed to host at least 7 specific HTTP routes.
 They are:

  ```py
  GET /profile